oracle-livelabs/database/23cfree/java-duality-views/labs/json.md

 ## Task 5: Update a non-updateable field

 1. Open the NonupdateableError.java file.
+Remember when we created the JSON relational duality views that some would specify UPDATE or NODELETE or etc. on an underlying base table.
+This is where that functionality comes into play.

-This will attempt to update team for a driver through driver\_dv.
-This will throw an error as we specified the JSON Duality View to not allow this field to be updateable through driver_dv.
+    This program will attempt to update team for a driver through driver\_dv.
+However, NOUPDATE was specified through this duality view, so this will throw an error, as we do not allow this field to be updateable through driver_dv.

+    As you execute, you will see the error message pop up.
+Scroll right if necessary to see the entirety of the message.

     ![Image alt text](images/nonupdateable.png)